 Making a cruise departure?

-- Allow a minimum of one hour to drive from Anchorage to Bear Valley, the tunnel terminus (the fastest I’ve ever made it is 50 minutes).
+- Allow a minimum of one hour to drive from Anchorage to Bear Valley, the tunnel terminus.
+1.5 hours is recommended in summer.

 - For early morning cruises (e.g. 9:00am), use the 7:30 - 7:45am tunnel opening into Whittier.
 (For true early birds, there are openings at 5:30 and 6:30am as well.)